guysoft/FullPageOS/README.rst

 Remote access
 ~~~~~~~~~~~~~

-Remote GUI access can be archieved through VNC Viewer.
-Get the IP of you raspberry ``hostname -I`` via SSH.
+Remote GUI access can be achieved through VNC Viewer.
+Get the IP of your raspberry ``hostname -I`` via SSH.

 The password is ``raspberry`` and is independent of password you have set for your user(s).
 Change the password by ``x11vnc -storepasswd`` via SSH.